PrayaagM/GrantScraper/README.md

 # GrantScraper
 Scrapes BBF (Business Benefits Finder) for all grants and outputs them in valid JSON format.

+NOTE: This repo contains the first draft of Upgraded's Grant Scraper.
+The full data-pipeline is proprietary and belongs to Upgraded.
+However, the logic here encapsulates most of the exciting parts of this project!

 ## Getting Started

 Clone the repository.
 Run `npm install`.